akramul140111/SD-Test/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 For Backend
-# Use Node.js as the base image
 FROM node:18

-# Set the working directory
 WORKDIR /app

-# Copy package.json and install dependencies
 COPY package.json .
 RUN npm install

-# Copy the rest of the application code
 COPY . .

-# Expose port 5000
 EXPOSE 5000

-# Start the backend server
 CMD ["node", "src/index.js"]

 Docker-compose.yml